 For example, you could write out your favourite song lyrics and phrases and have them framed.
-You could write motivational quotes on postcards and give them to friends and family – or keep them yourself, for a bit of extra drive.
+You could also write motivational quotes on postcards and give them to friends and family – or keep them yourself, for a bit of extra drive.
 If this sounds like something you’d like to do, have a look at this article on how to make calligraphy quotes into art.

 You could decide to calligraph the address of all envelopes you send out – even if they’re just routine letters to your bank!
 You never know whose day you might brighten when a beautiful envelope arrives on their desk.
-Or, if you’d like to practice a bit more before sharing your designs, you might find inspiration in our article how to write a letter to your future self that you’ll treasure forever, which you could use calligraphy for.
+Or, if you’d like to practise a bit more before sharing your designs, you might find inspiration in our article; How to write a letter to your future self that you’ll treasure forever.

 If you like working with colour, you may even want to branch out into watercolour calligraphy… have a watch of this video to find out more.

 In our hyper-connected, digitally-overloaded lives, there’s a unique comfort to be found in the personal touch of calligraphy.
 The simple act of picking up a pen and creating something ornate and elegant from the flow of your hand is enormously satisfying.